 While I believe receiving the insight above and shifting your paradigm on the purpose of life can be extremely helpful, I know from experience it is only a start.
 The next step is to use it to change your ingrained thinking formed under the old paradigm of life, thinking which is probably not very loving or peaceful given the false paradigm it was based on.
 Another challenge is to learn to catch yourself when you react badly to a “bad news” situation.
 There are strategies to help with that.
 Not to mention learning the list of all the things from the Bible I mentioned earlier that God has done and could do in your life to teach you.
-It's one thing to be aware that God sends evil for your good, and it's another to comprehend what these things tend to be based on past precedents in the Bible.
+It's one thing to be aware that God sends evil for your good, and it's another to know specific ways God does this based on past precedents in the Bible.
 All this is planned for my next part including my insight on why Adam and Eve, by all accounts, never repented.

 In the meantime, you can meditate on and pray about the paradigm above to help you keep your faith by staying out (or getting out) of offense with God for what he allows or causes to happen for your good.
 When the end comes, your chances of escaping will be the highest with God still in your corner.